“Salon of Cultural Affairs”

-Scallywag and Vagabond is a forum for critical reviews, interviews, insights, interactive dialogue, continuously instigated and plundered forward with the joie de vivre once found in tea houses, sinful parlors and other magnanimous entities of boulevard yester years.
+Scallywag and Vagabond is a forum for critical reviews, interviews, insights, interactive dialogue, investigative reporting, breaking news fact gathering and reporting there of and a critical consideration of conundrums, dilemmas, moral and ethical dissonance and the plundering forward of ideas and discussion with the joie de vivre once found in tea houses, sinful parlors and other magnanimous entities of boulevard yester years of public opinion.

 With attention and grace to charmed and perhaps outlandish individuals, institutions and icons, SCV sets forth to engender marvel, giddy delight and provocative repartee.

-Aside from celebrity sightings and the occasional obscene gesture or faux pas the writer or the interviewee may provoke, the conduit of discussion may from time to time revolve around culinary delights, musical inclination, theatrical presentation, hotelier abomination, fashion fornication, painterly observation, ideological considerations, foreign accents and even social manners or rather the lack thereof.
+Aside from celebrity sightings and the occasional obscene gesture or faux pas the writer or the interviewee may provoke, the conduit of discussion may from time to time revolve around culinary delights, musical inclination, theatrical presentation, hotelier abomination, fashion fornication, painterly observation, ideological considerations, social upheaval, race relations, mass shootings, identity politics, moral and ethical dilemmas and even social manners or rather the lack thereof.

 Consider this; asked once why the dadaist ‘Marcel Duchamp’ wore eye make up he candidly reflected “….one is obliged to either look like art or create art, in my case I prefer both.”